-Noam Angrist's interests centre on bridging the gap between rigorous evidence that can enable youth to thrive and translation into scaled intervention and policy.
+Noam Angrist's interests focus on bridging the gap between evidence on 'what works' to enable young people to thrive and translation into scaled intervention and policy.

-Angrist is also a Fellow at the University of Oxford.
-He has published in a variety of peer-reviewed journals including Nature, Nature Human Behaviour, and the Journal of Economic Perspectives.
-Angrist has consulted for the World Bank Chief Economist and led key aspects of the development of the World Bank Human Capital Index education pillar.
-This includes the development of Harmonized Learning Outcomes and a new global measure of education, Learning-Adjusted Years of Schooling, which has been adopted as an indicator by the World Bank, DFID and USAID to track education systems at the country-level and to inform priority investments among cost-effective education programs and policies.
+He has consulted for the World Bank Chief Economist, FCDO's Chief Economist, and led key aspects of the development of the World Bank Human Capital Index education pillar.
+This includes the development of Harmonized Learning Outcomes and a new global measure of education, Learning-Adjusted Years of Schooling, which has been adopted as an indicator by the World Bank, FCDO and USAID to track education systems at the country level.

 Noam led the development of UNICEF's evidence menu for the Foundational Literacy and Numeracy Hub (FLN) hub in partnership with the Abdul Latif Jameel Poverty Action Lab (J-PAL).
 He also led the academic research underpinning the inaugural report of the Global Education Evidence Advisory Panel, which reviewed over 150 impact evaluations in education and provided timely recommendations on cost-effective 'smart buys' to improve learning outcomes in low- and middle-income countries.